Crowns & Bridges

 - A crown can provide major improvement to the aesthetic appearance of a tooth.

-In some cases, multiple teeth have been lost to decay or some accident.
+In some cases, multiple teeth have been lost to decay or an accident.
 In these cases, a bridge may be used instead of a crown.
 A bridge will fill in the gaps left by multiple missing teeth.
 A bridge is made up of multiple artificial teeth that are cemented into place using the patient’s remaining natural teeth as anchors of support.
 This is done for a couple of practical purposes.
 It keeps the bone structure from dissolving away where teeth are missing.
 The artificial teeth also improve the aesthetic look of your smile.

 There are several options for material to be used in your bridge or crown.
 Your choice will be influenced by what is needed for strength, durability, or aesthetics.
 Your dentist can help you choose from the following options: